-Category Anchor Standard Key Ideas and Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+Category Anchor Standard • Key Ideas and Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
 Details What does the text say?
-Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas. Ł Say 3.
-Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
-Craft and Structure Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone.
+2. Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas. t say!
+3. Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
+Craft and Structure 4.
+Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone.
 How does the text say It?
-Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
-Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
-Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
-Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word 6.
-Assess how point of view or purpose shapes the content and style of a text.
-Integration of Knowledge and Ideas What does it mean 5 1 5 and how does it connect to other texts?
-5 fisherandfrey.com
+5. Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole.
+6. Assess how point of view or purpose shapes the content and style of a text.
+Integration of Knowledge and 7.
+Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+Ideas What does It mean 8.
+Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence. and how does it connect to other texts?
+Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.